ideal-lab5/idn-sdk/contracts/examples/consumer-contract/README.md

 2. Deploy to your parachain using your preferred method (e.g., Contracts UI)

-3. **⚠️ CRITICAL**: Fund your contract's sovereign account on the IDN chain and the IDN sovereign account on the consumer chain.
+3. **⚠️ CRITICAL**: Fund your contract's account on the IDN chain and the contract's account on the consumer chain.
 See the [detailed funding guide](../idn-client-contract-lib/README.md#account-funding-requirements) for step-by-step instructions.

 4. Initialize with the required parameters:

    ```
    new(
-   		idn_account_id: SovereignAccount,
    		idn_para_id: IdnParaId,
    		idn_manager_pallet_index: IdnManagerPalletIndex,
    		self_para_id: ConsumerParaId,